 Rutland River Gwash Diving Osprey Experience

-I am pleased to announce that I will be running a guided workshop tripsto River Gwash Ospreys in 2018.
+I am pleased to announce that I will again be running guided workshop trips to River Gwash Ospreys in 2019.
 If you love your wildlife photography and you have never photographed diving Osprey before then you MUST take advantage of this workshop.

 Until recently I have spent many years travelling up to Rothiemurchus in Aviemore to photograph diving Ospreys.
 Its a beautiful place but its a very long trek for most of us who are South of the Border.
 Where I live its about a 9 hour drive… So when I heard about the results coming out of River Gwash Ospreys I was immediately interested and booked a couple of sessions to see what the facilities are like, and more importantly how the birds perform and how reliable they are.
 After the first session there I was hooked, and have been back a few times since and each time had great results. ( You can see some of my photographs below).